 Some of the surveys require participants to attend a training workshop while others are learned in the field.
-Once in the field, team leaders bring new citizen scientists up to speed, providing instruction and guidance of how to conduct surveys and record information throughout each survey.
+Once in the field, team leaders bring new community scientists up to speed, providing instruction and guidance of how to conduct surveys and record information throughout each survey.

-Our Citizen Science Research projects include:
+Our Community Science Research projects include: